German court charges Syrian doctor with torture, murder | DW | 28.07.2021

 The suspect was allegedly involved in torture while working as a doctor in Syrian institutions.

-The doctor was initially charged with two instances of torturing detainees at a prison in the city of Homs in 2011.
+The doctor was initially charged with two counts of torturing detainees at a prison in the Syrian city of Homs in 2011.

-He has now been charged with a string of additional crimes, including 18 counts of torture at military hospitals in Homs and Damascus.
+He has now been charged with a string of additional crimes, including 18 counts of torture at military hospitals in Homs and the Syrian capital, Damascus.

 These include allegations that the doctor: